erf-model/ERF/Docs/sphinx_doc/Plotfiles.rst

 Controlling PlotFile Generation
 ===============================

-"Plotfiles" (which are really directories) can be written very efficienetly in parallel in a native AMReX format or in HDF5.
+"Plotfiles" (which are really directories) can be written very efficiently in parallel in a native AMReX format or in HDF5.
 They can also be written in NetCDF.